PeterWang0502/loci2tissue/README.md

 ...
 ```

+You will also need to obtain the means of gene expression levels for each tissue as a vector, which will later be used in the statistical tests.
 Below is the example code to construct the gene expression datasets.

 ```
 # read in gene expression set